Commitment to Conservation

 We believe that our responsibility toward wildlife extends beyond just safeguarding the animals in our care.
 That’s why we actively participate in the preservation of some of the world’s most critically endangered species.

-We currently participate in over 20 conservation projects, including the Turtle Survival Alliance, the Golden Lion Tamarin Project, the Madagascar Fauna Group, the Visayan Warty Pig Project, and the Philippine Spotted Deer Program.
+We currently participate in over 30 conservation projects, including the Turtle Survival Alliance, the Red Uakari Conservation Project, the Black-Winged Starling Project, the Javan Warty Pig Recovery Project, and the Tomistoma Task Force.
 Special attention is given to programs that target wild counterparts of animals in the Zoo’s collection.

 The Los Angeles Zoo has been a proud partner in the California Condor Recovery Program since the 1980s.
 The program’s primary focus is the captive breeding and reintroduction of California condors to the wild, with the aim of establishing a self-sustaining wild population.